erika-n/covidzerovariant/README.md

 Creates charts of alternative scenarios for development of covid given the new variant B117.

-See https://www.endcoronavirus.org/ for more information on #covidzero
+See https://www.endcoronavirus.org/ for more information on #covidzero.

 Current states supported are CA, AZ, TX, GA, NC, LA, MI, IN, PA, MA, FL.

-Other states have insufficient B117 data from Helix as of 2/23/2021
+Other states have insufficient B117 data from Helix as of 2/23/2021.

 ## Usage
 python new_variant_estimate.py